blinkdog/xcomjs/doc/dev.md

 ## window
 Some things attached to the global `window` object.

+### window.APP
+`window.APP` contains application-wide settings.
+Some of them are described here.

+### window.APP.language
+Set by the "Select Language" activity.
+Valid values are:

+    ENGLISH
+    DEUTSCHE
+    FRANCAIS

+### window.APP.strings = []
+Set by the "Select Language" activity.
+Language independent access to the strings of the game.

+    [0]: ENGLISH.DAT, FRENCH.DAT, or GERMAN.DAT strings
+    [1]: ENGLISH2.DAT, FRENCH2.DAT, or GERMAN2.DAT strings

+Activities should use the functions provided by text.coffee rather than access these global arrays directly.

 ### window.DATA
 `window.DATA` is `data.json` loaded into a variable. `data.json` contains
 the binary data from X-COM: UFO Defense in base64 encoded strings.
 This is